dgvncsz0f/zipflow/README.md

 ```

 the `FileEntry` consumes the file in chunks so it has a low memory
 footprint.
-However, this is not zip64 format so the maximum file size
+However, this is not a zip64 format so the maximum file
-you can archive is 4G.
+size you can archive is 4G.

 ## todo

 * [ ] encryption;
 * [ ] compression;
 * [ ] utf encoding;
+* [ ] zip64 format;
 * [ ] file/archive comments;
 * [ ] store date/time correctly;
 * [ ] support more than 2^16 files;